allmaps/allmaps/packages/warpedmaplayer/README.md

 Get the bounding box of the maps

-By default the result is returned in the list's projection, which is `EPSG:3857` by default Use projectionOptions `{ projection: { definition: 'EPSG:4326' } }` to request the result in lon-lat `EPSG:4326`
+The result is returned in lon-lat `EPSG:4326` by default.

 Note: more selection options are available on this function of WarpedMapList